Flèche bas

 Waly Dia - Comedian (France).
 Latest show Une heure à tuer.

-Héléna - Author, composer (Belgium).
+Héléna - Singer-songwriter (Belgium).
 First album Hélé.

 Olivier Arson - Composer (France).
 Winner of two GOYA awards for the soundtracks of El Reino and As Bestas.